kid1194/frappe-better-select-control/README.md

 3. Scroll down to the form fields area and edit the select fields you want
 4. In the *options* property of the fields, add a hashtag *#* before the option text to make it a group label
 5. To close a group just add a single hashtag *#* in a new line
+6. Add an exclamation mark *!* before a hashtag *#* at the beginning of the option text to stop it from being used as a group label

+ℹ️ **Note: You can't modify the original fields of a doctype, so create a new field or clone and modify the entire doctype.**

 ---